Ismaíl Kadaré, 2009 Prince of Asturias Award for Letters

 Six of the eight Awards which are presented annually by the Prince of Asturias Foundation have been bestowed already; the awards for sport and concord will be announced in September.

 The Award for Letters was officially announced on Wednesday 24 June and goes to Albanian writer Ismaíl Kadaré.

 The Jury considers his work to be full of beauty and profound commitment.
 “Using everyday language which is nonetheless full of lyricism, Ismaíl Kadaré narrates the tragedy of his land, an incessant battleground.
 Giving life to old myths through new words, he expresses all the grief and dramatic load of conscience.
 His commitment is rooted in the great literary tradition of the Hellenic world, which he projects onto the contemporary stage as an open condemnation of any form of totalitarianism and in defence of reason.”

-Tagged Arts, Prince of Asturias Awards.
+Tagged Princess of Asturias Awards.